Kirushikesh/FoodRec-Agent/README.md

 - Autogen library for providing the conversational AI framework
 - Langchain for enabling easy integration with various LLMs
 - HuggingFace for the Phi-3.5-mini-instruct model
+- Claude 3.5 Sonnet for helping me to correct the grammer and code